 The agent queries the experimentation platform — LaunchDarkly, Split, Statsig — for every running experiment that touches the same services or routes the deploy modifies.
 Overlap is the failure mode.
 Deploy-induced variance corrupts experiment results, and experiment-induced traffic skew amplifies whatever side effects the deploy carries.
 Both directions burn weeks of analysis and a quarter of the experimentation roadmap.

 A deploy landing on top of an on-call already managing two open incidents means slower response when something else breaks.
 The agent reads PagerDuty or Opsgenie for the current rotation and pulls open and recently-resolved incident counts over the last 48 hours.
 High fatigue forces a WATCH or HOLD.
 Responder bandwidth is a deployment signal, not a soft factor.
+Research teams receive over 2,000 alerts weekly with only 3% needing immediate action — on-call engineers are already context-saturated before your deploy lands.

 If the target service has been unstable in the past week, layering more change onto it compounds the instability.
 The agent pulls incident history from the ITSM tool, weights by severity, then applies a recency decay.
 A service with two P2s in the last 72 hours scores radically different from one that has been quiet for a quarter.